wphicks/Writing3D/docs/source/getting_started.rst

 <https://docs.python.org/3.5/using/mac.html#how-to-run-a-python-script>`_.

 TODO: This seems to occasionally point to the wrong Python version.
-Advice from a Mac user would be appreciated
+Advice from a Mac user would be appreciated.

 On Linux
 ^^^^^^^^